-COM 313- Intro to Intercultural Communication (4 units)
+COM 313 Introduction to Intercultural Communication (4 units)

 - The study of interpersonal, small group, organizational and mass media communication as it influences the creation of meaning between representatives of major cultures or co-cultures within a predominant culture.
 Includes verbal and nonverbal elements influencing communication.
-Contemporary insights from a variety of areas including communication, anthropology, sociology and psychology (Students must earn a minimum grade of C- before they can advance to subsequent courses in the Communication major).
+Contemporary insights from a variety of areas including communication, anthropology, sociology and psychology.

 - A study of ways in which Christianity shapes such aspects of culture as art, literature, music, medicine, law, secularization, ecology, racial and ethnic issues, and education, and ways in which these, in turn, influence Christian life and faith.

 Visiting Instructor of Communication, Communication Division, Seaver College

 Office Hours: By Appointment